Moderate deviations of triangle counts in sparse Erd\H{o}s-R\'enyi random graphs $G(n,m)$ and $G(n,p)$

 \begin{lem} There is an absolute constant $C>0$ such that the following holds.
 Suppose that $t\ge 2n^{-1} \log{n}$ and that $b \geq n$.
 Except with probability at most $\exp(-b)$, we have

 for all steps $i\le m$. \end{lem}

-We wish to use a martingale approach to bound the probability that $\displaystyle \sum_{u:d_u(G_i) \leq 32tn} D_u^2(G_i)$ is large.
-One thing which could complicate the analysis is the non-linearity of the expression.
+We wish to use a martingale approach to bound the probability that the sum ${\sum_{u:d_u(G_i) \leq 32tn} D_u(G_i)^2}$ is large.
+One thing which could complicate the analysis is the non-linearity of this expression.
 This following trick allows us to ``linearise''.
 If the sum of squares of degree deviations is large then we may encode this using a vector $\sigma$ which mimics the degree deviations, so that $\sum_{u\in V(G_m)}\sigma_u D_{u}(G_i)$ is also large.
 As this function is linear, and with certain Lipschitz properties, we may bound the probability it is large using Proposition~\ref{cor:F}.
 This idea, combined with a union bound, gives the desired result.

 The idea of $\sigma$ is to encode the (renormalised) degree deviation of each vertex up to a factor of two.
-In this sense it corresponds to a dyadic decomposition.
+So that the reader may think of $\sigma$ as a dyadic rounding of the renormalised degree deviation .
 Values that are too small to matter are set to $0$.